 Email Marketing is not a stand-alone entity; there are many aspects to it like Segmentation, Personalization, and others.
 It is also related to Content Marketing, Relationship Marketing, Affiliate Marketing, and others.

-There are various factors which impact the success of different email marketing campaigns such as Open Rates, Personalization, Bounce Rates etc. One of the most important factors which email marketers are interested in is Open Rate.
+There are various factors which impact the success of different email marketing campaigns such as Open Rates, Personalization, Bounce Rates etc. One of the most important factors which email marketers are interested in is higher Open Rate.

 What is Open Rate?